Skip to contents

 • “bootstrap”: Creates the training dataset by sampling observations from the original dataset with replacement (i.e., the same observation can be selected multiple times).
 The test set consists of the observations that were not selected in that specific replicate.

-• “subsample”: Similar to bootstrap, but the training set is created by sampling without replacement (i.e., each observation is selected at most once).
+• “subsample”: Similar to bootstrap, but the training set is created by sampling without replacement (i.e., each observation is selected once).
 The test set includes the observations not selected for training.

 The ENMeval package (Kass et al. 2021) provides three spatial partitioning methods: